Dickie Dodds: First-class cricket career

 Dodds' first-class cricket career never achieved these heights again, and though he continued to contribute more than 1000 runs each season for the next 10 years, his batting average drifted downwards – to the low 30s up to 1952, and then the mid 20s thereafter.
 His cavalier batting style rarely led to long innings and he never scored more than three centuries in any single season; after 1954, he made only one further century in four-and-a-half years of regular county cricket.
 He was, according to his obituary in Wisden Cricketers' Almanack in 2002, "like a fiery Viking, smiting and walloping in the Essex cause".
 In the wet 1958 season his aggregate was just 1075 runs and his average had declined to 21.93; he was, with Dennis Brookes and Jack Robertson, by this stage one of only three cricketers to have achieved 1000 runs in each postwar season.
 In the 1959 season, the young opening batsman Les Savill enjoyed a highly successful start to the season and Dodds dropped out of the Essex first team in mid-season.
 After a few second eleven games, he did not regain his place and he retired from regular cricket at the end of the season.
 He reappeared in single matches for MCC in both 1960 and 1961, in the first of these scoring 75 and 41 against Cambridge University and sharing a fast opening partnership of 100 with Tom Pugh that lasted just an hour.

 After cricket

 Dodds worked on Moral Re-Armament projects in the UK and overseas, and was also involved with West Indian cricketer Conrad Hunte in race relations work.
-The cricket writer Neville Cardus suggested that he write his autobiography, and Cardus contributed the foreword to the resulting book, which was entitled Hit Hard and Enjoy It; the foreword is thought to be the last work that Cardus did before his death.
+The cricket writer Neville Cardus suggested that he write his autobiography, and Cardus contributed the foreword to the resulting book, published in 1976 and entitled Hit Hard and Enjoy It; the foreword is thought to be the last work that Cardus did before his death.
 Dodds later wrote a cricket coaching book, Cricket: From Father to Son, in 1979.
+The cricket writer and publisher Stephen Chalke has named Hit Hard and Enjoy It as his favourite cricket book, praising especially "the central chapters in which he captures the rhythm of a county cricketer's summer.
+The writing has a lyrical beauty that enchants me every time I pick up the book."

 Dodds' first wife Ann, whom he married in 1960, died in 1978; they had one son.
 He married Kathleen Johnson in 1985.